 Suyapa Portillo Villeda is an associate professor in Chicana/o Latina/o Transnational Studies at Pitzer College.
 Her work broadly focuses on social movements in Central America with a focus on Honduras.
-She documents working-class history and lives and challenges stereotypes of the so-called “banana republics” in Central America.

 Ana Gonzalez-Barrera researches public opinion of Hispanic and immigrant populations in the U.S. at the Pew Research Center.
 She is an expert on U.S. immigration, particularly on Mexican immigration to the U.S. and border apprehensions and deportations.
-She also has extensive experience analyzing and surveying the Hispanic population in the U.S.

 Maria Cristina Garcia is the Howard A. Newman Professor of American Studies at Cornell University.
 Her work focuses on refugees, immigration, exiles, and transnationals in the Americas.
-Her first book, Havana USA: Cuban Exiles and Cuban Americans in South Florida, provides an in-depth look at the migration of Cubans to the U.S. after Fidel Castro took power in 1959.
+Her book “Havana USA: Cuban Exiles and Cuban Americans in South Florida” provides an in-depth look at the migration of Cubans to the U.S. after Fidel Castro took power in 1959.